 - Never pin unrelated or irrelevant content to your boards.
 Even if you think someone browsing through your “Vegan Cake Recipes” might be interested in “Vegan Shoes”, you should keep those two separate.
 Let Pinterest suggest related content to your followers instead.

 - Categorize your Pinterest boards to reflect their topic.
-If you’re blogging about DIY and crafts, make sure you choose the right category from the dropdown menu when editing your board:
+Choose the right category from the dropdown menu when editing your board:

 Step 8: Optimize your board sections